hairizuanbinnoorazman/blog/content/posts/movingToHugo.md

 ## Flexibility to customize

-So far, the platforms I've tried so far doesn't allow much customizations in terms of customizing look and feel of the site (not that I myself needed much customizations in terms of look and feel)
+So far, the platforms I've tried so far doesn't allow much customizations in terms of customizing look and feel of the site (not that I myself needed much customizations in terms of look and feel).
+However, I was a lot more concerned regarding the capability to add metadata and custom analytics tracking to the site.

+I needed the site to be used for experimentation and using platforms don't really allow that level of experimentation.

+In Hugo, it is relatively easy to create a code snippet which can be embedded in the every section of the site - It becomes possible to switch between Google Analytics, Google Tag Manager or other analytics tags.

 ## Additional Remarks